Wells Fargo: Corporate Rap Sheet

 Things went more smoothly after WellsFargo agreed to the takeover by Norwest, which adopted the California bank’s name.
 But the consolidation did not end.
 In 2000 the new Wells Fargo & Co. agreed to acquire Salt Lake City-based First Security Corp.

 Wells Fargo also ran into a series of problems with regulators.
-In 2002 it agreed to pay a penalty of $150,000 and disgorgement of $2.6 million to settle Securities and Exchange Commission (SEC) charges of improperly switching customers among mutual funds.
-In 2005 the securities industry regulator NASD (now FINRA) fined Well Fargo $3 million for improper sales of mutual funds.
+In 2002 it agreed to pay a penalty of $150,000 to settle Securities and Exchange Commission (SEC) charges of improperly switching customers among mutual funds.
+In 2005 the securities industry regulator NASD (now FINRA) fined Wells Fargo $3 million for improper sales of mutual funds.
 In 2007 NASD fined Wells Fargo Securities $250,000 for the failure of one of its analysts to disclose that he had accepted a job at the company he was writing about.

 The Wachovia Takeover